How to Get a Land Mortgage

 Typical land mortgage rates can be between 2%-3% above the Bank of England base rate, with rates much higher for agricultural and commercial plots, especially if you’re looking at greenbelt land.

-The exact rate you’ll end up with will depend on the variables we have already discussed, and how attractive and risk-averse you appear to be as a potential borrower.
+The exact rate you’ll end up with will depend on the variables we have already discussed and how attractive and risk-averse you appear as a potential borrower.
 It is impossible to give a single answer to this question, especially when the financial landscape is so volatile.
 However, do expect interest rates to be slightly higher for this kind of financing.

 Can you get approved with bad credit?

-It’s not impossible to secure a land mortgage with a poor financial history behind you, however it might make the application process lengthier and more arduous.
+It’s not impossible to secure a land mortgage with a poor financial history behind you.
+However, it might make the application process lengthy and more arduous.
 A land mortgage broker can help you to navigate the way and look at your prospects, knowing that there are a number of bad credit mortgage lenders out there who might be able to help.

 Other ways to finance a land purchase

-If you want to look at other ways to raise the capital to buy your own land, you could consider other financing options, such as equity release from an existing property or business, remortgaging to release equity or looking into second charge mortgages.
+If you want to raise the capital to buy your own land, you could consider other financing options, such as equity release from an existing property or business, remortgaging to release equity, or looking into second-charge mortgages.
 You could also consider other kinds of loans, such as a business or personal loan, or borrow from a family member.

 Speak to a land mortgage broker

-As we have discussed in this article, there are many factors at play in a fluctuating mortgage landscape when it comes to purchasing land and attempting to secure finance against it.
-That said, if you are successful it can open exciting opportunities for the future.
+As discussed in this article, there are many factors in a fluctuating mortgage landscape when it comes to purchasing land and attempting to secure finance against it.
+That said, if you are successful, it can open exciting opportunities for the future.

-The specialist land mortgage brokers we work with are experienced and highly skilled in this area of expertise, and they always work hard to ensure they get the very best deals over the line for their clients.
-You can start your search today – we do the work of matching you to the right advisor with our tailored service, and you can get started with your handpicked advisor after that.
+The specialist land mortgage brokers we work with are experienced and highly skilled in this area of expertise.
+They always work hard to ensure they get the very best deals for their clients.
+You can start your search today—we match you to the right advisor with our tailored service, and you can get started with your handpicked advisor after that.

 Speak to a land mortgages expert